Sauhardya27/spur-assignment/README.md

 5. Set up the local database:

    - Install a SQLite tool: Install a SQLite extension in VS Code (for example, the “SQLite” extension).
 No separate system-level SQLite installation is required.
-   - Create and initialize the SQLite database: Open `server/src/db/migrations.sql` in VS Code and run the SQL queries once using the extension’s “Run Query” / “Execute SQL” option.
-This will create the `chat.sqlite` database file and the required tables.
+   - Create and initialize the SQLite database: When you run the backend using `npm run dev` inside the `server` directory, the application automatically creates the `chat.sqlite` database file (if it does not already exist) and initializes the required tables using the schema defined in `server/src/db/migrations.sql`.

 ## Configuration